-Permaculture is a form of living with the land that involves a set of ethical and ecological principles.
-Our permaculture studies have motivated us to observe the local landscape in greater detail and to appreciate the opportunities as well as challenges that we experience in our local context.
+Permaculture is a form of living with the land in tune with certain ethical and ecological principles.
+Our permaculture studies have motivated us to observe the local landscape in greater detail and to appreciate its opportunities as well as challenges.

 Our permaculture knowledge comes from WWOOFing, Oregon State U's PCD program, and lots of YouTube.